 Summary

-- The shortages of all strengths of Rubifen LA capsules are anticipated to resolve by the end of June 2026 (see table below)
+- The shortages of all strengths of Rubifen LA capsules are expected to resolve by the end of June 2026.

-Pharmaceutical companies (the sponsors) Janssen-Cilag, Novartis and AFT Pharmaceuticals have notified us about shortages of their methylphenidate modified-release products (see table below).
+During 2024 to 2025, pharmaceutical companies (the sponsors) Janssen-Cilag, Novartis and AFT Pharmaceuticals notified us about shortages of their methylphenidate modified-release products.

 |---|---|